Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Click on school names to go their corresponding pages.
 Use the button on the left to personalise these scores based on your own priorities.

 Sixth form: Excellent.
-Progress is below average.
-Destinations at 18 are excellent.
+Attainment is above average, progress is excellent and destinations at 18 (allowing for attainment) are excellent.

 Attendance: Excellent.
 Pupil absence rates and the incidence of persistent absence are both very low.

-Disadvantaged pupils: Below average.
-Progress up to age 16 is above average.
-Destinations at 16 are below average.
-Progress at 16-18 is about average.
-Destinations at 18 (allowing for attainment) are poor.
+Disadvantaged pupils: Above average.
+Progress up to age 16 is excellent.
+Destinations at 16 are about average.
+Progress at 16-18 is excellent.
+Destinations at 18 (allowing for attainment) are below average.

 Representation: Out of balance.
-The socio-economic mix and ethnic representation are both slightly out of balance with the local community.
+The socio-economic mix is slightly out of balance with the local community, while ethnic representation is out of balance with the local community.
 Show details

 Environment: Poor.
 Air pollution, traffic accidents and crime are all very high.